aef1004/Mercedes_minipig/README.md

 - flow_tables.Rmd : code to create the tables to describe the flow cytometry markers and the vaccination status for the minpigs

 Note: The .fcs files are too large to push to Github.
-The data can be obtained from Amy Fox (amyfox@colostate.edu).
+The data can be obtained from Marcela Henao-Tamayo (Marcela.Henao_Tamayo@colostate.edu).